Best VPN for School in 2024: Troubling Teacher

 Cons:

 ExpressVPN is usually at or near the top of our roundups.
-It’s the best VPN we’ve tested and would be the best school VPN if it was more price-friendly for students.
+It’s one of the best VPN services in 2024 we’ve tested and would be the best school VPN if it was more price-friendly for students.

 It has excellent security features and uses 256-bit AES encryption.
 There’s a kill switch that’s enabled by default, but unlike with CyberGhost, you can turn this one off.
 A strict no-logs policy is in place, too.

 It’s one of the easiest VPNs to use, on all devices.
-It works on Windows, macOS, Android and iOS, and it lets you connect up to eight devices simultaneously.
+It works on Windows, macOS, Android and iOS devices, and it lets you connect up to eight devices simultaneously.

-ExpressVPN is the fastest VPN on the market, and there are no limits to data usage.
-Those features, as well as the fact that it can get into any streaming platform, makes it our best VPN for streaming.
-There are thousands of servers covering 105 countries, so you have plenty to choose from.
+ExpressVPN is one of the fastest VPNs in 2024, and there are no limits to data usage.
+Those features, as well as the fact that it can get into any streaming platform, makes it one of the best VPNs for streaming.
+There are thousands of servers covering 105 countries, making it a reliable choice if you’re searching for an unblocked VPN for school that covers a wide array of regions.
 Read more in our ExpressVPN review.

 Pros: